On geometrical interpretation of alignment phenomenon: Geometrical simulation of alignment

-that is in a good agreement with the numerical calculations~(\ref{pn}).
 We also verify that the degree of alignment $P_3(\lambda_0)$ is indeed proportional to $\sqrt{1-\lambda_0}$ in accordance with the geometrical argumentations above.
 It worth noting that these findings are independent of the size of the observation region.

 Now we examine how the additional restrictions, imitating the experimental one in some sense, influence on the degree of alignment.
-Naturally, the experimental conditions and restrictions cannot reproduced fully nevertheless the root of things can be adequately caught even in our simple geometrical procedure.
+Naturally, the experimental conditions and restrictions cannot be reproduced fully nevertheless the root of things can be adequately caught even in our simple geometrical procedure.
 The particle positions are determined by their transverse momenta and rapidities in the ($xy$)-plane in the film.
 The radius vector ${\bf r}_i$ directs along the particle transverse momentum and its value $r_i=|{\bf r}_i|$ increases with the growth of transverse momentum and decreases with the rapidity growth.
 An existence of total energy threshold means that the threshold on the radial distances should be also.
 In our generation procedure we imitate this energetic threshold in the form:

 where $R$ has meaning as the average ``energetic threshold'' on one particle.
 Further the total transverse momentum of all particles should be zero.
 The influence of transverse momentum conservation we take into account in the form of missing transverse momentum: